 Land use rights are initially measured at cost.
-Following initial recognition, land use rights are measured at cost less accumulated amortization.
+Following initial recognition, land use rights are shown at their revalued amounts, being the fair value, less any subsequent accumulated amortization, and where applicable, accumulated impairment losses.
 The land use rights are amortized on a straight-line basis over the lease term of 50 years.